Andraé Crouch: Influence

 Crouch has been credited as a key figure in Jesus music of the 1960s and 1970s and, as a result, helping to bring about contemporary Christian music into the church.
 As well, he is also credited with helping to bridge the gap between black and white Christian music and revolutionizing the sound of urban Gospel music.
 Though sometimes criticized for diluting the Christian message by using contemporary music styles, his songs have become staples in churches and hymnals around the world and have been recorded by mainstream artists such as Elvis Presley and Paul Simon.

 His affiliation with Light Records was instrumental in bringing Walter and Tramaine Hawkins, Jessy Dixon and The Winans to the label, from where they all enjoyed successful gospel music careers.

 In 1996, Crouch and his music were honored on the Grammy Award-winning CD, Tribute: The Songs of Andraé Crouch, released by Warner Bros.
 Records.
 The album featured a wide range of artists performing Crouch's classic songs and featured the Brooklyn Tabernacle Choir, Take 6, Twila Paris, and Michael W. Smith.

 Crouch and his sister Sandra had a friendship and music relationship with Michael Jackson.
 In 1987, the Andraé Crouch Choir sang background vocals along with Siedah Garrett and The Winans on Jackson's hit single "Man in the Mirror" from the Bad album.
 The Andraé Crouch Singers were also featured on the songs "Keep the Faith" and "Will You Be There" from Jackson's 1991 Dangerous album.
 On Jackson's HIStory: Past, Present and Future, Book I project in 1995, the Andraé Crouch Choir is heard on "Earth Song."
-They are also heard on "Morphine" from HIStory's remix album Blood on the Dance Floor: HIStory in the Mix, and one last time on "Speechless" from the Invincible album.
-Crouch's composition, "Soon and Very Soon" was performed by the Andraé Crouch Choir at the public memorial service for Jackson held at the Staples Center in Los Angeles on July 7, 2009.
+They are also heard on "Morphine" from HIStory's remix album Blood on the Dance Floor: HIStory in the Mix as well as "Speechless" from the Invincible album.
+Crouch's composition "Soon and Very Soon" was performed by the Andraé Crouch Choir at the public memorial service for Jackson held at the Staples Center in Los Angeles on July 7, 2009.

 Personal life

-On November 12, 1982, Crouch was arrested in Los Angeles for possession of cocaine after being stopped for erratic driving.
-Sheriff's deputies discovered a substance in the vehicle which Crouch said was instant chicken soup powder.
-After consenting to a search, he was found to be carrying a vial of cocaine in his pocket.
-Crouch was arrested and released several hours later on $2,500 bail, maintaining the drugs belonged to a friend who had been staying in his apartment.
-Police declined to press charges.
+In 1982, Crouch was arrested in Los Angeles during a routine traffic stop for possession of cocaine.
+Crouch claimed the cocaine belonged to a friend.
+Subsequently, the district attorney declined to press charges due to lack of sufficient evidence.

 Between 1993 and 1994, Crouch suffered the loss of his father, mother, and older brother.
 After his father's death, Crouch and his sister took over the shared duty of senior pastor at the church his parents founded, Christ Memorial Church of God in Christ in Pacoima, California.